It’s no secret that Bali is a tropical paradise, but even in paradise, rain is inevitable.

 Whether you’re an experienced jumper or a first-timer, these parks offer endless fun and entertainment, allowing you to burn off some energy while staying sheltered from the elements.

-There’s a great trampoline park in Berawa, Canggu opposite Finn’s Recreation club.
+There’s a great trampoline park in Berawa, Canggu opposite Finn’s Recreation Club.

-6. Wander Through Bali’s Vibrant Markets
+6. Wander Through Bali’s Colorful Markets

 Many of Bali’s markets are covered, making them perfect rainy-day destinations.

 Browse the stalls of Ubud Art Market or the Love Anchor Market in Canggu, where you’ll find everything from local handicrafts and souvenirs to fresh produce and aromatic spices.

 The sensory experience is sure to brighten up any dreary day and it’s also a great chance to buy some gifts for your loved ones at home.